 SEC.
 7. Funding. - The initial fund for the establishment of the MPA shall be provided by the LGU.
-Funds for the sustainable management of the

-MPA shall be included in the regular budget of the concerned LGU and may be augmented by funds provided by the provincial government, grants, donations and income generated from the operations of the MPA.
+Funds for the sustainable management of the MPA shall be included in the regular budget of the concerned LGU and may be augmented by funds provided by the provincial government, grants, donations and income generated from the operations of the MPA.

 SEC.
-8. Management of Existing MPAs. - The DENR shall continue to manage MPAs established under the National Integrated Protected Areas System (NIPAS) and all initial components of the System that have passed the requirements pursuant to Republic Act No. 7586, otherwise known as the National Integrated Protected Areas System Act of 1992.
+8. Management of Existing MPAs. - The DENR shall continue to manage MPAs established under the National Integrated Protected Areas System (NIPAS) and all initial components of the System that have passed the requirements pursuant to Republic Act No. 7586, otherwise known as the "National Integrated Protected Areas System Act of 1992".

-All marine protected areas, fishery reserves, fishery refuges or sanctuaries and mangrove swamp forest reserves previously declared or proclaimed by the President, or legislated as such by the Congress of the Philippines, may continue to be supervised by the agency charged with its administration.
+All MPAs, fishery reserves, fishery refuges or sanctuaries and mangrove swamp forest reserves previously declared or proclaimed by the President, or legislated as such by the Congress of the Philippines, may continue to be supervised by the agency charged with its administration.

 SEC.
-9. Violations and Sanctions. - Unless otherwise allowed in accordance with this Act, the NIPAS Law, the Fisheries Code (Republic Act No. 8550) and the Wildlife Act (Republic Act No. 9147), it shall be unlawful for any person to willfully and knowingly exploit, damage or destroy MPAs and/or any of its parts.
-Violators shall be subject to the applicable fines and penalties as provided for in the NIPAS Law, Republic Act No. 8550 and Republic Act No. 9147, and other related laws, rules and regulations.
+9. Violationss and Sanctions. - Unless otherwise allowed in accordance with this Act, the NIPAS Act of 1992 (Republic Act No. 7586), the Philippine Fisheries Code of 1998 (Republic Act No. 8550) and the Wildlife Resources Conservation and Protection Act (Republic Act No. 9147), it shall be unlawful for any person to willfully and knowingly exploit, damage or destroy MPAs and/or any of its parts.
+Violators shall be subject to the applicable fines and penalties as provided for in Republic Act No. 7586, Republic Act No. 8550 and Republic Act No. 9147, and other related laws, rules and regulations.

-Should a coastal LGU fail to establish an MPA as herein provided, the mayor, the vice mayor and the members of the sanggunian shall be liable for prosecution under Republic Act No. 3019, otherwise known as the "Anti-Graft and Corrupt Practices Act" and Republic Act No. 6713, otherwise known as the "Code of Conduct and Ethical Standards for Public Officials and Employees", or other applicable laws.
+Should a coastal LGU fail to establish an MPA as herein provided, the mayor, the vice mayor and the members of the sanggunian shall be liable for prosecution under Republic Act No. 3019, otherwise known as the "Anti-Graft and Corrupt Practices Act" and Republic Act No. 6713, otherwise known as the "Code of Conduct and Ethical Standards for Public Officials and

 SEC.
-10. Incentives and Awards. - The DA, in collaboration with the DENR, the Department of the Interior and Local Government (DILG) and the
+10. Incentives and Awards. - The DA, in collaboration with the